 After you connect to your data, add a table to the flow, and then add a step.
 You can use the Profile pane to see the current state and structure of your data and spot nulls and outliers.

 Number of fields and rows: In the upper-left corner of the Profile pane you can find information that summarizes the number of fields and rows in the data at a particular point in the flow.
 Tableau Prep Builder rounds to the nearest thousand.
-In the example below, there are 21 fields and 3ooo rows in the data set.
+In the example below, there are 21 fields and 3000 rows in the data set.

 When you hover over the number of fields and rows, you can see the exact number of rows (in this example, 2848).

 Data set size: Work with a subset of your data by specifying the number of rows to include in the Data Sample tab in the Inputpane.

 Sampled: To enable you to interact directly with your data, Tableau Prep Builder works with a subset of your raw data.
 The number of rows is determined by the data types and number of fields that are being rendered.
 String fields take more storage space than integers, so if you have 10 fields of strings in your data set, you might get fewer rows than if you had 10 fields of integers.
 A Sampled indicator displays next to the size details in the Profile pane to indicate that this is a subset of your data set.
 For more information about data samples, see Configure your Data Set(Link opens in a new window).

 Number of unique values: The number next to each field header represents the distinct values that are contained within that field.
 Tableau Prep Builder rounds to the nearest thousand.
 In the example below, there are 3,000 distinct values that are represented in the Description field, but if you hover over the number, you can see the exact number of unique values.